learn-anything/learn-anything/readme.md

 See [contribution guidelines](contributing.md).

-## Release goals
+## Release

-The goal is to get a working version of storing, retrieving bookmarks.
-With ability to attach links to a bookmark + write a note.

-As well as a basic knowledge graph of topics users can track to learn.
-The topics are special tags in the system. (i.e. `react` tag is also LA topic).
+Will release it back on GitHub when basic version is working.
+And contribution guidelines are good.

+Working version:

+1. Store, retrieve links
+2. Present links on website
+3. Users
+4. CLI to add/remove links
+5. Add a tag and/or note to a link

+The rest: knowledge graph of topics etc will be done as OSS.